Ohio State University College of Medicine

-The Ohio State University College of Medicine (formerly known as The Ohio State University College of Medicine and Public Health) is the medical school at The Ohio State University and is located in Columbus, Ohio.
-The college is nationally recognized as a top institution in both education and research, as reflected by rankings in U.S. News & World Report.
-In 2009, its two primary teaching hospitals (The Ohio State University Wexner Medical Center and Nationwide Children's Hospital) were ranked as one of the best hospitals in the U.S. in 10 different specialties; and named to U.S. News & World Report's select honor roll of U.S. hospitals.
+The Ohio State University College of Medicine (formerly known as the Ohio State University College of Medicine and Public Health) is the medical school at Ohio State University.
+It is located in Columbus, Ohio.
+In the past, the college has been recognized as an important institution in research, as reflected by rankings in U.S. News & World Report, Tier 1 (Top 16) in Best Medical Schools: Research.
+In 2024, its two primary teaching hospitals (The Ohio State University Wexner Medical Center and Nationwide Children's Hospital) were ranked among the best hospitals in the US; the former in 9 specialties (but with only one specialty ranked in the Top 20 nationally), and the latter in 10 different specialties.
+Nationwide Children's Hospital was also named to U.S. News & World Report's select honor roll of US Best Children's hospitals.